MattCJones/optionset/README.rst

 Bash Tab Completion
 ^^^^^^^^^^^^^^^^^^^

-To enable Bash tab completion add the following lines to your :code:`~/.bashrc`,
+To enable Bash shell tab completion, add the following to your :code:`~/.bashrc`,

 .. code-block:: bash